KondiU/Practice-Script/README.md

 :beginner: **This script is 100% safe and legal, you can't get banned because of it on any server besides its secured by VAC, Easy Anti-Cheat, FACEIT AC or any other possible anticheat application.
 It also won't change any of your personal CS:GO settings.**

-🌐 For support & troubleshooting, **join the UPROJECTS Discord server!** https://discord.gg/rUXp25hfbe
+🌐 **For support & troubleshooting, join the UPROJECTS Discord server!** ➡ https://discord.gg/rUXp25hfbe